Insurgency in the Preševo Valley: 2000

 Conflict escalated in 2000.
-On 16 January three Serbs civilians from village Pasjane were killed by rebels in a Ground Safety Zone on a road Gjilan – Preševo.
-The UÇPMB made their first appearance on 26 January 2000 at the funeral of two Albanian brothers who had been killed in a firefight between the Serbian police and Albanian residents in Dobrosin.
+On 16 January, three Serbs civilians from village Pasjane were killed by rebels in a Ground Safety Zone on a road Gjilan–Preševo.
+The UÇPMB made their first appearance on 26 January 2000, at the funeral of two Albanian brothers who had been killed in a firefight between the Serbian police and Albanian residents in Dobrosin.
 On 4-5 March, the UÇPMB attacked Dobrosin, resulting in clashes with Serb policemen.
-During the fighting, 175 civilians were displaced from the village and fled to neighboring Kosovo.
+During the fighting, 175 civilians were displaced from the village and fled to neighbouring Kosovo.
 During the battle one UÇPMB insurgent and one Serb policeman were killed, while two Serb policemen were wounded.